 Buy the proper equipment

 Don’t fool yourself that you can do it with a small hand cultivator.
 You will only tire yourself and have back aches after you’re done.
 Plus it will take a lot longer.
-Buy a garden fork and a trowel as well as gloves.
+Buy a garden fork and a trowel and gloves.

 Don’t forget sunblock, water, and a hat.